ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 ```

 {{< figure src = "blog_network.png" alt = "Blog post authors network from 2014 to 2024.
 The network have 253 nodes and 1147 edges.
 Have two very differentiate parts, one with their members with high connection between them and the other with small cluster of two to six nodes, but not connected to the more dense network.
-It also have severals nodes without connection to any other node of the network.">}}
+It also have severals nodes without connection to any other node of the network." >}}
-> <a href="https://www.freepik.com/free-vector/hand-drawn-style-stickman-collection_20884533.htm">Image by freepik</a>

 We can see that many authors wrote blog posts without collaborators.
 However, we can also see that there are clusters of coauthors who have written posts together, sometimes only with a specific set of collaborators (the 'silos', clusters without a connection to the main network), and sometimes with multiple groups (the 'cliques', clusters with connections to the main network).